netdata/netdata/packaging/installer/methods/freebsd.md

 ```
 Please respond in the affirmative for any relevant prompts during the installation process.

-Once the installation is completed you should be able to start monitoring the FreeBSD server using Netdata.
+Once the installation is completed, you should be able to start monitoring the FreeBSD server using Netdata.

 ![image](https://user-images.githubusercontent.com/24860547/202489210-3c5a3346-8f53-4b7b-9832-f9383b34d864.png)